CoLa: Learning to Interactively Collaborate with Large Language Models: Experimental Evaluation

-\paragraph{CommonGen} We observe that satisfying constraint is quite easy (Coverage), however, the challenge is to generate a more creative and coherent sentence when compared against human reference.
+\paragraph{CommonGen} We show the results for the constrained text generation task in Tab.~\ref{tab:merged_res}.
+We observe that satisfying constraint is quite easy (Coverage), however, the challenge is to generate a more creative and coherent sentence when compared against human reference.
 We notice that \textsc{CoLa-Prompt} out-performs all the baselines except refine.
-Post training \textsc{CoLa-SFT} out-performs refine model, the difference of improvement further increases after RL phase \textsc{CoLa-RL}.
+Post training \textsc{CoLa-SFT} out-performs the refine model, the difference of improvement further increases after RL phase \textsc{CoLa-RL}.
 We notice that stronger Reasoner model GPT benefits more through collaboration, which we suspect is due to the fact that output of smaller LMs is more challenging to improve ~\citep{teachingcot}.\\ As a note when GPT is used as the prompting or Reasoning model we see the Win+Tie rate over 50, meaning GPT generated sentences are ranked higher than human references, based on the judge.
 We also manually compared generated sentences for few randomly sampled examples to verify annotation agreement with GPT-4.
 We observe that this reason is due to the prompt construction, as the LLM is asked to generate a \textit{creative} sentence, which was not the case when humans annotated this dataset ~\citep{lin2020commongen}.